svc333/overview/glossary/glossary.md

 {: #x2113001}

 A value used by the consumer to gain access to the protected resources on behalf of the user, instead of using the user’s service provider credentials.

+### account group
+{: #x8622525}

+An organizational unit for accounts within an enterprise.
+An account group can contain accounts or other account groups.
+See also [enterprise](/docs/overview?topic=overview-glossary#x2026915).

 ### action
 {: #x2012974}